Skip to main content

 Welcome to Ingonyama's Developer Documentation

-Ingonyama is a next-generation semiconductor company focusing on Zero-Knowledge Proof hardware acceleration.
-We build accelerators for advanced cryptography, unlocking real-time applications.
-Our focus is on democratizing access to compute-intensive cryptography and making it accessible for developers to build upon.
+Ingonyama is a next-generation semiconductor company building hardware accelerators for high-speed cryptography.
+We design custom architectures that enable real-time performance for advanced cryptographic workloads.
+Our mission is to democratize access to compute-intensive cryptography, making it easy and accessible for developers to build the future of secure applications.

 Our flagship product is ICICLE

-ICICLE v3 is a versatile cryptography library designed to support multiple compute backends, including CUDA, CPU, and potentially others like Metal, WebGPU, Vulkan, and ZPU.
-Originally focused on GPU acceleration, ICICLE has evolved to offer backend-agnostic cryptographic acceleration, allowing you to build ZK provers or other cryptographic applications with ease, leveraging the best available hardware for your needs.
+ICICLE is a versatile cryptography library supporting multiple compute backends—including CUDA, CPU, Metal, and upcoming backends like WebGPU, Vulkan, and ZPU.
+Originally focused on GPU acceleration, ICICLE has evolved into a backend-agnostic framework for cryptographic acceleration.
+It enables you to build ZK provers and other cryptographic applications with ease, leveraging the best available hardware for your needs.

-• Multiple Backend Support: Develop on CPU and deploy on various backends including CUDA and potentially Metal, WebGPU, Vulkan, ZPU, or even remote machines.
+• Multiple Backend Support: Develop on CPU and deploy on various backends including CUDA, Metal, and eventually WebGPU, Vulkan, ZPU, or even remote machines.

 • Cross-Language Compatibility: Use ICICLE across multiple programming languages such as C++, Rust, Go, and possibly Python.